UTM parameters

 A set of query-string tags (utm_source, utm_medium, utm_campaign, utm_content, utm_term) that Google Analytics and similar tools use to attribute traffic to specific marketing efforts.
 Layered on top of affiliate tracking, not in place of it.

 UTM parameters were introduced by Urchin (acquired by Google in 2005 to become Google Analytics).
-They live in the URL: ?utm_source=youtube&utm_medium=video&utm_campaign=spring-tech-review.
-When a visitor clicks, GA reads the parameters and records the session as originating from those values.
-It is purely analytics-side; UTM parameters have no effect on the merchant's side or on affiliate commission attribution.
+They live in the URL as query parameters: ?utm_source=youtube&utm_medium=video&utm_campaign=spring-tech-review.
+When a visitor clicks, the analytics tool on the destination site reads the parameters and records the session as originating from those values.
+UTM parameters are purely analytics-side; they do not affect merchant-side processing or affiliate commission attribution.

 Related terms